postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ![API display](https://assets.postman.com/postman-docs/Private+API+display.jpg)

-If you have edit access to the API, you can make chages directly from the [Dashboard](go.postman.co) view.
+If you have edit access to the API, you can make changes directly from the [Dashboard](https://go.postman.co) view.

 ![Edit API](https://assets.postman.com/postman-docs/Private+API+gif.gif)